Opening the Doors to Communication:

 We know that sexual development happens whether we talk about it or not.
 We also know that the more education, knowledge, and open communication children can have with their caregivers, the less likely they are to have a teenage pregnancy, a sexually transmitted disease, or to be sexually abused.
 Opening the doors to this conversation helps your child have a safe, healthy person to turn to when they have questions or are faced with difficult peer situations.

 What will we talk about?

 Sexual development covers a wide range of topics.
 Some of the topics you will learn about in this workshop include basic reproduction information, sexual human development, and self-discovery.
 Skills you will gain from this workshop include: how to use age appropriate and medically appropriate terms, how to foster open communication with your child, and ways to talk about difficult topics.

 Who is this appropriate for?

-These sessions focus on:
+These sessions focus on answers to these questions:

 Education-Why should I talk to my children about sex and sexual development?
 What information do I need to know so that I can talk to my children?
 What is normal?

 Getting comfortable-What am I uncomfortable talking about?
 How do I become more comfortable about this subject so that I can teach my child that I am a safe, healthy person to turn to when they have questions or concerns?